-Dr Michael MacCracken – based in Washington DC USA – is one of United States leading international climate scientists, his career which has involved senior positions in governmental and leading scientific bodies, is easily traceable on the Internet as one of the most internationally respected voices on climate change. https://en.wikipedia.org/wiki/Michael_MacCracken
+Dr Michael MacCracken – Is a lead scientific advisor to Envisionation, based in Washington DC USA – he is one of United States top independent international climate scientists, his career which has involved senior positions in governmental and leading scientific bodies, is easily traceable on the Internet as one of the most internationally respected voices on climate change. https://en.wikipedia.org/wiki/Michael_MacCracken

 He has been serving as Chief Scientist for Climate Change Programs with the Climate Institute in Washington DC since October 2002.

 After graduating from Princeton in 1964 with a B.S. in Engineering, Mike won one of the first John and Fannie Hertz Foundation fellowships to pursue his Ph.D. in Applied Science at the University of California Davis campus extension in Livermore, California.

 His dissertation involved constructing one of the world’s first global climate models and applying it to evaluation of various hypotheses of glacial-interglacial cycling over the last million years.
 Upon receiving his Ph.D. in 1968, Dr. MacCracken joined the Physics Department at the Lawrence Livermore National Laboratory (LLNL) as an atmospheric physicist.
 His research over the next 25 years focused on using climate models to investigate the causes of recent and prospective climate change, including the climatic effects of greenhouse gases, volcanic aerosols, land-cover change, and nuclear war, using an air quality model he led development of to identify approaches to reducing photochemical air pollution in the San Francisco Bay Area, leading a Department of Energy (DOE) multi-laboratory study of sulfate pollution in the northeastern United States, and working with DOE on the initiation of their climate change program from the late 1970s to early 1990s.